You are using an outdated browser. Please upgrade your browser to improve your experience.

 - Completed application.

-The Seawolf Community Service Award Advisory Committee is composed of two faculty/staff members and two students not applying for the award.
-After eligibility has been verified, the advisory committee evaluates application materials based on accuracy and thoroughness of narrative, service projects, breath of participation, and significance of contributions to the community.
+The Seawolf Award Advisory Committee is composed of two faculty/staff members and two students not applying for the award.
+After eligibility has been verified, the advisory committee evaluates application materials based on accuracy and thoroughness of narrative, leadership involvement, breath of participation, and significance of contributions to the community.

-- Tuition credit recipients must be admitted to UAA (Goose Lake campus)
+- Tuition credit recipients must be admitted to UAA (Anchorage campus).

 - Tuition credit can only be used for Anchorage campus courses that are not self-supported and used in the following semester.